Launching Your First Simulation#

 Step 2: Launching the Example#

 The cavity example we are launching uses the lethe-fluid solver.
-All of the solvers of Lethe can be found in the build folder where you have compiled Lethe or within the installation folder.
-Inside of your build folder, six sub folders should be found:
+All of the solvers of Lethe can be found within the bin folder of the installation folder.
+The installation folder is the folder you have specified (-DCMAKE_INSTALL_PREFIX=...) when you ran the cmake command to compile Lethe.

-From the /first_simulation folder we have created, we can launch the simulation directly.
+From the first_simulation folder we have created, we can launch the simulation directly.
+If the executable is within your path, you can launch the simulation using the following command: lethe-fluid cavity.prm.
 If you have decided to copy the executable to the first_simulation folder, you can launch using the following command: ./lethe-fluid cavity.prm.
-You can also launch the simulation using the absolute path of the executable: $BUILD_FOLDER/applications/lethe-fluid/lethe-fluid cavity.prm.
+You can also launch the simulation using the absolute path of the executable: $INSTALLATION_FOLDER/bin/lethe-fluid cavity.prm.

 Step 3: Post-processing the Results#